 The present results (the amount of molten corium) would be used as input for the establishment of severe accident management strategies or for the design of core catcher of advanced power reactor.
 The MELCOR results showed that the lower head instrumentation tube penetration model and internal structure in the advanced reactor had influence on the amount of corium ejected and the timing of reactor vessel failure.
-There is only time difference between MELCOR 1.8.5 and 1.8.6 comparison simulations.
-They give similar results in the lower head penetration failure shapes.
+MELCOR 1.8.5 and 1.8.6 give similar results in the timing of penetration failures.
+It is concluded that a lot of sensitivity analyses would be needed for the various physical modeling parameters to get more sound insights on the failure mechanisms of lower lead.